 From Feb, 2021 Google started matching Broad Match Modifier traffic to Phrase Match keywords, and from July, we will no longer be able to add new BMM keywords.

 - “Basketball shoes”

 We refer to this as the Phrase Match.
-If the user searches a sentence that exactly matches your keyword, even if the sentence contained other words in front of behind the keyword, your ad will still surface.
+In the previous time, the ads under phrase match will only show when word orders of the search terms and keywords are exactly the same, even if the sentence contained other words in front or behind the keyword.

-However, if you type in “Basketball Kobe Shoes”, “Basketball Best Shoes”, or “Shoes for Basketball”, your ad will not appear because the keywords are not entered sequentially.
+However, if you type in “Sports Shoes”, your ad will not appear because the keywords are not really that relevant to the meaning.

 - [Basketball Shoes]

 We refer to this as the Exact Match.
 Basically, the keyword the users entered and the one you entered must be identical for your ad to appear.

 If you entered “Basketball Shoes”, “Basketball Shoe”, or “Baskeball (the user’s typo), your ad has an equal chance to show up.
 (Honestly, the Exact Match we are discussing here is becoming less and less exact in recent years.
 It is slowly accepting synonyms, now theoretically even “Basketball Sneaker” has a chance of showing up in this instance.)

 The pros & cons for the 3 types of keyword matching